-MEET THE INSTRUCTOR
+MEET THE STUDIO OWNER

-I am originally from Texas, but it was through opportunity to travel internationally that I developed an interest in ceramics.
+I am originally from Texas, but it was through the opportunity to travel internationally that I developed an interest in ceramics.
 My interest began while living in Valencia, Spain during my teenage years, and continued while I traveled in both Europe and South America for my work as an adult.
 It wasn't until I had the opportunity to stay at home with my two children in 2006, that I began my journey in ceramics at the Art House in McKinney, TX under the direction of Sona Knox.
 From the very first time I sat at the pottery wheel, I felt like I had found my calling.
 Making pots was very therapeutic, and I was excited about each and every funny looking piece.

 In 2007, we moved our family to Charleston, SC where I continued my studies at Cone 10 Studios.
-While under Betsey Carter's instruction, I learned to work with porcelain, and refined my throwing style.
+While under Betsey Carter's instruction, I learned to work with porcelain and refined my throwing style.
 In addition to porcelain, I also learned to work with glazes fired in a gas reduction kiln at an approximate temperature of 2345 degrees, referred to as cone 10.
-This high temperature firing process combined with a reduction atmosphere creates movement and variation in the glazes, giving depth to each piece.
+This high-temperature firing process combined with a reduction atmosphere creates movement and variation in the glazes, giving depth to each piece.

-Several moves later has brought us full circle back to the DFW area.
+Several moves later have brought us full circle back to the DFW area.
 Each place I lived, I thought it was the end of my career in ceramics, but instead, I grew more and more as a potter.
 I think it is safe to say this is a life long passion.

 In 2016, I transitioned from selling my work at art shows to teaching from my home studio.
 The idea was to test and see if there was a market for pottery classes and whether it was a good fit for me.
 The answer to both questions was yes, and yes!
 Not only is there a great demand for this locally, but I have also discovered that I love teaching pottery to both new and experienced potters.
 I can't wait to see what this next chapter holds.